Survey finds Nordic data centre market full of promise – and naivety

 - 71 percent have already implemented urgent digital change or are currently in the process.

-- When the survey was last conducted in 2016, sustainability was dead last in the list in 26th place of most significant data centre challenges – it is now fourth behind security, energy, and operating costs.
+- When the survey was last conducted in 2016, sustainability was dead last in the list in 26th place of most significant data center challenges – it is now fourth behind security, energy, and operating costs.

 “The global race to digitise has increasingly revealed data storage and management at the critical ‘nerve centre' of strategic business decisions.
 Home to both incredible potential for both risk and reward, I am amazed that 60% of the respondents are still not sure in which country their data resides” says DigiPlex CEO Gisle M. Eckhoff.